-For the safety of your child, it is imperative to complete the Personal Information Form, which was mailed to you in August, and return it to the school office immediately.
+For the safety of your child, it is imperative to complete the Personal Information Form.
+The form will be emailed to you and submitted digitally, so please check your emails.
 This is the only way office staff can contact you in the event of an emergency.
 It is also the only means the staff has of verifying your authorization of designated friends or family members picking up your child.
 Without such verification, staff cannot release a child under any circumstances.

-Be sure to call the office if your home address, work location, or telephone number changes.
+Be sure to call the office if your home address, work location, email, or telephone number changes.
 If you have moved outside CUSD attendance boundaries, you must obtain an interdistrict attendance agreement from your resident district.
 The transfer must be approved by both districts for your child to continue his/her attendance in the Campbell Union School District.